SAP-samples/teched2024-AD181/exercises/ex1.6/README.md

 - Main Entity: Redemptions

-Wait for the UI to create.
-You shoud see a message, that the files have been generated.
+Wait for the UI to create and the Page Map to open.
+Close the Page Map.

 <img src="images/image7.png"
 style="width:3.26389in;height:0.68056in" />